pivotalexperimental/jasmine-webos/README.markdown

   * json
   * jasmine

-Additionally, you need to have installed the Palm webOS SDK.
+Additionally, you need to have installed the [Palm webOS SDK]().

 ## Organization

-Jasmine webOS defines a convention for plugins into webOS applications, allowing collections of JavaScript code to be included into Palm Mojo applications.
+Jasmine webOS defines a convention for plugins into webOS applications, allowing collections of JavaScript code to be included into Palm Mojo applications apart from an application's code & other resources.
 This is distinct & unrelated from Palm's PDK (Plugin Development Kit).

-This repo is itself a webOS application that includes the Jasmine webOS plugin (in `<app_root>/plugins/jasmine-webos`).
+These plugins cannot be tested completely by themselves, so this repo is itself a webOS application that includes the Jasmine webOS plugin (in `<app_root>/plugins/jasmine-webos`).

 ## How to Run Specs